OpenMAQS/openmaqs-dotnet-templates/docs/OPENMAQS_10/MAQS-FAQ.md

    - Composite (mix and match all MAQS capabilities)
    - Database
    - Email (IMAP only)
    - Selenium (with tests and page object models)
+   - Playwright (with tests and page object models)
    - Web Service (with tests, json models and xml models)